meganz/webclient/README.md

 During development it's essential that your set the following localStorage parameters:
 ```
-localStorage.staticpath = 'http://localhost/mega/';    // this should be the path of your local development host
+localStorage.staticpath = 'http://localhost/mega/';    // path of your local development host
-localStorage.dd = 1;	// this disables the cryptographic hash verification logic
+localStorage.dd = 1;	// disables the cryptographic hash verification logic
 ```
 There are also various other localStorage parameters that are useful during development:
 ```
-localStorage.d = 1;		// this enabled logging
+localStorage.d = 1;		// enables logging
-localStorage.contextmenu = 1;	// this allows you to disable our own contextmenu in the file manager if you want to inspect HTML elements
+localStorage.contextmenu = 1;	// allows you to disable the contextmenu in the FM for element inspection
 ```